isomerpages/ura-lkywcp/resources/features/_posts/2023-09-05-placemaking-2.md

 Successful localised placemaking hinges upon synergistic collaboration among stakeholders, with city authorities providing necessary facilitation and frameworks.
 On the ground, communities, comprising residents, businesses, and community-based organisations, then serve as the driving force to create and sustain projects, transforming neighbourhoods into liveable, loveable places with distinctive character. <b><font color="#967942">O</font></b>

+---

-Kim, Joanne et al. (2021, January 13).
+[^1]: Kim, Joanne et al. (2021, January 13).
 What transformative placemaking taught us in 2020, and how it can help build a better future.
-Brookings Institution. https://www.brookings.edu/articles/what-transformative-placemaking-taught-us-in-2020-and-how-it-can-help-build-a-better-future/
+Brookings Institution. [https://www.brookings.edu/articles/what-transformative-placemaking-taught-us-in-2020-and-how-it-can-help-build-a-better-future/]
+[^2]: New York City Department of Transportation.
+(2023).
+Open Streets. [https://www.nyc.gov/html/dot/html/pedestrians/openstreets.shtml#:~:text=New%20York%20City's%20Open%20Streets,cultural%20programming%20and%20build%20community.]
+[^3]: Hu, Winnie.
+(2022, August 11).
+How New York City lost 63 miles of pedestrian-friendly ‘open streets’.
+The New  York Times. [https://www.nytimes.com/2022/08/11/nyregion/open-streets-nyc.html]